Book by Sabrina Dhawan

 May 5–June 25, 2017

 You’re invited to the wedding of the season!
 Award-winning film director Mira Nair brings her exuberant and sumptuous Monsoon Wedding to Berkeley Rep’s stage in this highly anticipated world premiere musical.
-The perfect storm starts brewing when family members from around the world descend on Delhi for a nonstop four-day celebration of an arranged marriage between a modern upper-middle-class Indian family’s only daughter and an American guy she’s never met.
+The perfect storm starts brewing when family members from around the world descend on Delhi for a nonstop four-day celebration of an arranged marriage between a modern upper-middle-class Indian family’s only daughter and an Indian-American guy she’s never met.
 But the bride is having an affair, her father’s financial troubles deepen, and dark family secrets surface.
 The forecast calls for drama, love, hope, laughs, and a whole lot of rain.

 We expect this show to include one 15-minute intermission.
 We’ll update this information, and add running time, once we have confirmation.